Merzbow: Bibliography

+History

 Beginning (1979–1989)

 Merzbow began as the duo of Masami Akita and Kiyoshi Mizutani, who met Akita in junior high school.
 Akita started releasing noise recordings on cassettes through his own record label, Lowest Music & Arts, which was founded in order to trade cassette tapes with other underground artists.
 The earliest recording he made was Metal Acoustic Music.
 Various other early releases included Remblandt Assemblage and Solonoise 1.
 The Collection series consisted of ten cassettes, the first five were recorded in a studio for an independent label called Ylem, which went defunct before they could be released.
 So, Akita released them himself, and recorded five more at home.

 Early methods included what Akita referred to as "material action", made by making quiet sounds with household objects which were recorded with close miking or rubbing the microphone directly on things and overloading the recording levels.
 This method was used on Material Action for 2 Microphones and Material Action 2 N.A.M..
 This led to a technique he termed "environmental percussion", where instrumental sounds were made with non-instruments such as banging on the floor, gas stove, spring of a table lamp for percussion sounds.
 As well as using a violin bow on objects like plastic cassette cases or cards, rubber bands as a guitar sound, blowing in a toilet paper tube as horns, scratching metal as electrical sounds, etc. At this time, Akita also made a homemade instrument consisting of a metal case strung with piano wires, guitar strings, and springs.
 It was played by bowing or placing objects inside and shaking it.
 This can be heard on albums like Crocidura Dsi Nezumi, Ecobondage and Storage.